Rafostar/clapper/README.md

 And since the playlist is a normal text file with filepaths only, you can always edit it later in any text editor.
 Easy, right?

 ## Requirements
-Clapper uses `GStreamer` bindings from `GI` repository, so if your repo ships them as separate package, they must be installed first.
+Clapper uses `GStreamer` bindings from `GI` repository, so if your distro ships them as separate package, they must be installed first.
 Additionally Clapper requires these `GStreamer` elements:
 * [gtkglsink](https://gstreamer.freedesktop.org/documentation/gtk/gtkglsink.html)
 * [glsinkbin](https://gstreamer.freedesktop.org/documentation/opengl/glsinkbin.html)

 Other required plugins (codecs) depend on video format.

+Recommended additional packages you should install manually via package manager:
+* `gstreamer-libav` - codecs required to play most videos
+* `gstreamer-vaapi` - hardware acceleration

+Please note that packages naming varies by distro.

 ## Installation
 Run in terminal: